albeiks/omaralbeik.com/README.md

 - Fully dockerized apps for development and production
   - development: Django, SQLite and Node.
-  - production: Django, PostgreSQL, Node, and Nginx
+  - production: Django, PostgreSQL, Node, and Nginx.
-- `.env` files for quick and secure project setup
+- `.env` files for quick and secure project setup.
 - Easy deployment to any linux server, docker takes care of the database, apps, and routing.
 - Dynamic `/sitemap.xml` based on the contents of the website.